 Change feels dangerous

-The ‘time’ I am in requires clear focus, intentional faith for every step.
-Understanding the time needs clear thinking that refuses to give a place to fear and discomfort.
-It is dangerous to follow Jesus into a new place that I don’t see clearly.
+The ‘time’ I am in requires clear focus and intentional faith for every step.
+Understanding the time needs clear thinking that refuses to give fear and discomfort a place.
+It feels dangerous to follow Jesus into a new place that I don’t see clearly.
 Did you hear me?
 It feels dangerous to trust God as he leads us through change.
-I feel fear and hear a voice saying; what if God is not is true to his word and promise.
+I feel fear and hear a voice saying; what if God is not true to his word and promise.
 I must press on with clear focus and intentional steps of faith.
 Progress may be slow and precarious, but God is leading across the ice.
-My success is not reaching a certain place, but staying alert and close to a certain person; The person of the Lord Jesus Christ, he is my armour of light.
+My success is not in reaching a certain place, but success is staying alert and close to a certain person; the Lord Jesus Christ, he is my armour of light.

-We can be good at gathering, and worshipping, dreaming of great things in God, and studying his words.
+We can be good at gathering, worshipping, and dreaming of great things in God.
+Good at studying his words.
 Then someone suggests changing and engaging the enemy and seeking to save lost people.
 We run and hide.
 That would feel like walking on ice, difficult even impossible for us.
 We hide from the real work of God and content ourselves with dreaming in the dark.
 Please understand the present time, and wake up from your slumber, put on the armour of light and live to save those lost from Jesus Christ.

 Awake arise advance